 First, change your setting for spatial audio to Fixed or select Off, if you don’t want spatial audio for the app you’re currently using.

-Don’t worry, you still hear your music or whatever audio source you’re listening too.
+Don’t worry.
+You still hear your music or whatever audio source you’re listening to.
 It just won’t use Apple’s spatial audio AI feature.